ShehanAT/Twitter-Interface/README.md

 * need to figure out how to pass api data to child component in order to display the api data:white_check_mark:
 * create attractive twitter interface to render the api data in:white_check_mark:
 * style main component App.js:white_check_mark:
-* upload to heroku or take a screen recording
+* upload to github pages or take a screen recording